G.711: μ-law

-which is a 14-bit signed integer in the range ±0 to ±8031.
+which is a 14-bit signed integer in the range 0 to ±8031.

 Note that 0 is transmitted as 0xFF, and −1 is transmitted as 0x7F, but when received the result is 0 in both cases.

 G.711.0

-G.711.0, also known as G.711 LLC, utilizes lossless data compression to reduce the bandwidth usage by as much as 50 percent.
-The Lossless compression of G.711 pulse code modulation standard was approved by ITU-T in September 2009.
+G.711.0, also known as G.711 LLC, utilizes lossless data compression to reduce bandwidth usage by as much as 50 percent.
+Lossless compression of G.711 pulse code modulation was approved by the ITU-T in September 2009.

 G.711.1

-G.711.1 "Wideband embedded extension for G.711 pulse code modulation" is a higher-fidelity extension to G.711, ratified in 2008 and further extended in 2012.
+G.711.1, "Wideband embedded extension for G.711 pulse code modulation", is a higher-fidelity extension to G.711, ratified in 2008 and further extended in 2012.

-G.711.1 allows a series of enhancement layers on top of a raw G.711 core stream (Layer 0): Layer 1 codes 16-bit audio in the same 4kHz narrowband, and Layer 2 allows 8kHz wideband using MDCT; each uses a fixed 16 kbps in addition to the 64 kbps core.
+G.711.1 allows a series of enhancement layers on top of a raw G.711 core stream (Layer 0): Layer 1 codes 16-bit audio in the same 4 kHz narrowband, and Layer 2 allows 8 kHz wideband using MDCT; each uses a fixed 16 kbps in addition to the 64 kbps core.
 They may be used together or singly, and each encodes the differences from the previous layer.
-Ratified in 2012, Layer 3 extends Layer 2 to 16kHz "superwideband," allowing another 16 kbps for the highest frequencies, while retaining layer independence.
+Ratified in 2012, Layer 3 extends Layer 2 to 16 kHz "superwideband," allowing another 16 kbps for the highest frequencies, while retaining layer independence.
 Peak bitrate becomes 96 kbps in original G.711.1, or 112 kbps with superwideband.
 No internal method of identifying or separating the layers is defined, leaving it to the implementation to packetize or signal them.

-A decoder that doesn't understand any set of fidelity layers may ignore or drop non-core packets without affecting it, enabling graceful degradation across any G.711 (or original G.711.1) telephony system with no changes.
+A decoder that is unable to understand any set of fidelity layers may ignore or drop non-core packets without affecting it, enabling graceful degradation across any G.711 (or original G.711.1) telephony system with no changes.

-Also ratified in 2012 was G.711.0 lossless extended to the new fidelity layers.
-Like G.711.0, full G.711 backward compatibility is sacrificed for efficiency, though a G.711.0 aware node may still ignore or drop layer packets it doesn't understand.
+Also ratified in 2012 was the extension of G.711.0 compression to the new fidelity layers.
+Like G.711.0, full G.711 backward compatibility is sacrificed for efficiency, though a G.711.0-aware node may still ignore or drop layer packets it is unable to understand.